 - 1. Remove the rubber bump stop from chassis. - 2.
 Loosen the leaf spring U bolts. - 3.
 Slide the pre-assembled bag assembly into place.
-The lower brackets slide under the U bolts.
-Re-tighten the U bolts.
-Best to check these after a few hundred klm to ensure seated and still tight. - 4.
-The top bracket bolts to the old bump stop frame.
-Refer to pic attached.
-The two top brackets are the same and are offset.
-Make sure the orientation is such that the air bag sits away from the wheel.
-The air line should be inside towards the middle of the vehicle. - 5.
-With the bag and bracket in position mark where the top bolts would go and drill holes to fit 10mm bolts in the bump stop frame.
-Secure top brackets with the M10x30 stainless bolts and nyloc nuts. - 6.
+The lower curved brackets slide under the U bolts. - 4.
+Bolt the top bracket into place using the original bump stop bolts and mounting points. - 5.
+Ensure the brackets are straight and the bag sits in a straight line up and down without a tendency to twist. - 6.
 Sometimes you need to lower the vehicle and pump up the bags with air to fully reach and prevent a stretched bag from preventing mounting bolts to tighten. - 7.
-Make sure all U bolts and mounting bolts are all tight. - 8.
-Make sure nothing fouls with the air bag such as sway bar brackets, mounts for brake lines, breathers, tyres, etc and remember the bags get wider as they compress. - 9.
+Tighten the U bolts and top mounts. - 8.
+Make sure nothing fouls with the air bag such as sway bar brackets, mounts for brake lines or breathers etc and remember the bags get wider as they compress. - 9.
 Pump bags temporarily up to 80+ psi to bed them in and the rings "Bite" into the rubber flanges of the bags.
 Don't drive at such high pressure just do it as a bedding in process.